splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

-.. _get-started-enablerelatedcontent:
+.. _get-started-activaterelatedcontent:

 *****************************************************************
-Enable Related Content in Splunk Observability Cloud
+Activate Related Content in Splunk Observability Cloud
 *****************************************************************
 Observability Cloud uses OpenTelemetry to correlate telemetry types.
 To enable this ability, your telemetry field names or metadata key names must exactly match the metadata key names used by OpenTelemetry and Splunk Observability Cloud.